RushuiGuan/codeanalysis/Albatross.CodeAnalysis/README.md

 A powerful code analysis library that provides symbol analysis utilities and extensions to simplify working with Roslyn-based code generators and analyzers.
 This library helps you analyze types, symbols, and compilation information when building source generators and code analysis tools.

 > **Note**: The `Albatross.CodeAnalysis.Syntax` namespace has been deprecated.
-All classes in that namespace are marked as obsolete and should not be used in new code.
+Use [Albatross.CodeGen.CSharp](https://www.nuget.org/packages/Albatross.CodeGen.CSharp) to help with csharp code generation.

 ## Features